Employment Law Solicitor

 If you have been offered a Settlement Agreement or would like further advice as to how to approach your employer to enter in to one please phone us.

-We are regularly able to negotiate more favourable terms for our clients than the original offer.
+We are regularly able to negotiate more favorable terms for our clients than the original offer.
 We are also able to ensure that payment is made using the most tax efficient method available.

 Work is where most of us spend a great deal of time and if the employment relationship breaks down, for whatever reason, it can cause a great deal of stress.